How To Build A High-Performance Retail Sales Team

 As salespeople, we become so certain of how shoppers will act that we become jaded.

-And from that, we begin to look at our retail job as not being about helping customers as friends but about stopping them as enemies.
+From that, we begin to see our retail job as not being about helping customers as friends but about stopping them as enemies.

 Let me explain...